How to Grow Amaryllis: The Compete Amaryllis Flower Guide

 When shopping for amaryllis bulbs, you can buy the boxed kits that contain a bulb, a pot, and some soil.
 These make a nice gift, though there are usually not a lot of color choices—generally, they offer red, pink, and white.
 The flowers are usually the smaller variety, though they should bloom just fine if you follow directions.

-Some garden centers offer larger bare bulbs that give you more choice of variety and larger sizes, and each one usually produces two or more flower spikes.
-Each spike will produce 2 to 4 large, trumpet-shaped blossoms.
+Some garden centers offer larger bare bulbs that give you more choices of variety and larger sizes, and each one usually produces two or more flower spikes.
+Each spike will produce two to four large, trumpet-shaped blossoms.

 Amaryllis bulbs are classified by size, which is determined by measuring around the outside of the bulb at its widest point.
 Generally, the larger the bulb, the more flowers the plant is capable of producing.